imoore76/configurature-docs/fieldtypes.rst

 .. code-block:: go

    type Config struct {
-       ProductImage ThumbnailFile `desc:"Path to thumbnail for product"` }
+       ProductImage ThumbnailFile `help:"Path to thumbnail for product"` }

 This is just an example.
 In most cases a ``string`` field with an ``enum:"..."``